sequana/fastqc/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-1.6.1     * pin sequana version to 1.4.4 to force usage of new fastqc module
+1.6.2     * slight refactorisation to use rulegraph wrapper 1.6.1     * pin sequana version to 1.4.4 to force usage of new fastqc module
             to fix falco.
 Updated config documentation.
 1.6.0     * Fixed falco output error and use singularity containers